 Many of the accounts involve people being surprised that students of color were in honors or AP classes.

-Principal Damon Smith send out a community email in response to the video saying that the school had work to do regarding “‘microaggressions and the lack of cultural competency in our professional community,’” according to the Cambridge Day.
+Principal Damon Smith sent out a community email in response to the video saying that the school had work to do regarding “‘microaggressions and the lack of cultural competency in our professional community,’” according to the Cambridge Day.
 In an email to staff, Smith wrote that the video wouldn’t be used as a jumping-off point in future discussions because of “‘how the video was distributed’” and “‘elements of the video that implicated specific staff members,’” the Day reports.

 The series—in which a second installment was released this week—prompted more students of color and white allies to join the Black Student Union, according to Dua.